Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Related Work

 \subsection{Universal Execution Engines: SAM for Remote Sensing}

-As segmentation evolves toward handling implicit, compositional queries, a practical requirement is the ability to generalize beyond fixed taxonomies.
+The transition from explicit grounding to implicit reasoning, further complicated by diverse annotation granularities, necessitates a flexible model capable of generalizing beyond fixed taxonomies.
 The Segment Anything Model (SAM) \citep{kirillov2023segment} aligns well with this need: as a promptable, category-agnostic segmenter, it accepts simple geometric cues (points, boxes, or masks) and exhibits strong zero-shot generalization, thereby reshaping interactive segmentation workflows.

 These capabilities have been rapidly explored in the RS domain. \cite{wang2023samrs} introduced SAMRS, a large-scale RS segmentation corpus constructed by leveraging SAM on existing detection datasets, showing how SAM can bootstrap pixel-level labels at scale.
 Independent evaluations reported that SAM maintains competitive zero-shot behavior across multiple overhead-imagery benchmarks, further indicating its cross-domain robustness in RS scenes \citep{ren2024segmentanythingfromspace}.
 Beyond static single-image settings, \cite{zheng2024segment} adapted SAM for bitemporal inputs and formulated Segment Any Change, demonstrating training-free zero-shot change detection via latent-space matching and point queries.
 Collectively, these studies highlighted SAM’s effectiveness and portability for RS tasks, from single-image segmentation to change detection.